dlizarra/spring-boot-react-webpack-starter/README.md

-# spring-boot-react-webpack-starter
+# Spring Boot and React starter app

-Spring Boot and React using webpack starter
+> Starter webapp using Spring Boot on the backend and React on the frontend, with Maven and Webpack as build tools.